Wekhe/Wekhe/README.md

 <h1 align="center">Hi 👋 I'm Ikem Wekhe</h1>

 # 💫 About Me:
-I am  passionate about exploring the realms of coding, solving problems, and building robust and scalable applications.
+I'm passionate about exploring the realms of coding, solving problems, and building robust and scalable applications.

 ### 🚀 What I'm Up To